What is an ENFP?

 While every person varies based on their background and their Enneagram type, ENFPs often have the following characteristics:

-- They look for possibilities beyond the immediate situation
+- Look for possibilities beyond the immediate situation

-- They need regular time to socialize and interact with a variety of people
+- Need regular time to socialize and interact with a variety of people

-- They are open about ideas but more private about their inner feelings
+- Open about ideas but more private about their inner feelings

-- They are skilled at understanding the authenticity levels of others
+- Skilled at understanding the authenticity levels of others

-- They see abstract connections between things that may seem random to others
+- See abstract connections between things that may seem random to others

-- They don’t like being tied down to a lot of rules, structures, or guidelines
+- Don’t like being tied down to a lot of rules, structures, or guidelines

 ENFPs crave a job that: